mwlpeeters/material-jekyll-theme/_posts/2016-10-01-Building-A-Visual-Studio-Extension.markdown

 ---
 layout: post
-title: Building a Visual Studio
+title: Building a Visual Studio Extension
 description: Some basic prerequisites for building a Visual Studio extension
 ---